mnembooo/alatooprojects/README.md

 - The game informs the player if all the cargo is found or if they need to guess again.
 - If not all cargo is found, the locations are re-randomized, and the player can guess again.

-## Contributions
-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](link-to-your-issues-page) if you want to contribute.